diegoempbr/freecodecamp/README.md

 # FreeCodeCamp
 Hi!
-Welcome to my github and look at the documentation during my learning with FreeCodeCamp.
+Welcome to my github and look at the journey during my learning with FreeCodeCamp.